-Barness has published articles in peer-reviewed journals such as Design and Culture, Visual Communication, Dialectic, Message, SEGD Research Journal: Communication + Place, and Currents in Electronic Literacy.
-Her work has been presented and exhibited, nationally and internationally, at venues hosted by organizations such as AIGA, DHS (Design History Society), FILE Electronic Language Festival, HASTAC (Humanities, Arts, Science, and Technology Alliance and Collaboratory), ICDHS (International Committee for Design History and Design Studies), SEGD (Society for Experiential Graphic Design), and UCDA (University and College Designers Association).
+Barness has published articles in peer-reviewed journals such as Design and Culture, Visual Communication, MATLIT: Materialidades da Literatura, Dialectic, Message, SEGD Research Journal: Communication + Place, and Currents in Electronic Literacy.
+Her work has been presented and exhibited at venues hosted by organizations such as AIGA, Design History Society, FILE Electronic Language Festival, HASTAC (Humanities, Arts, Science, and Technology Alliance and Collaboratory), ICDHS (International Committee for Design History and Design Studies), SEGD (Society for Experiential Graphic Design), and UCDA (University and College Designers Association).
 Her creative works have garnered awards from entities such as Project Passion, College Book Art Association, UCDA, and the STA 100.

-She has an MFA in Design with a graduate minor in Writing Studies from the University of Minnesota, and an MA and BA in Studio Art from the University of Northern Iowa.
+She has an MFA in Design with a graduate minor in Writing Studies from the University of Minnesota, and a BA and MA in Studio Art from the University of Northern Iowa.
 Previously, she taught design courses at the University of Minnesota College of Design, worked in design and research with Conway+Schulte Architects in Minneapolis, MN, and practiced professionally for a number of years as a senior product designer and design development manager in Chicago, IL.

 She co-edited Visible Language journal special issue “Critical Making: Design and the Digital Humanities” (with Amy Papaelias), a project that was awarded the 2017 Design Incubation Educators Communication Design Award in the category of Scholarship: Published Research.
 Additionally, she was co-chair of the AIGA Design Educators Community conference “CONVERGE: Disciplinarities and Digital Scholarship” (June 2017) at the University of Southern California School of Cinematic Arts.